 I’m a big fan of the mini-ITX form factor.
 If you’re one who goes to LAN parties, or just wants a machine that takes up less real estate on or under the desk, mini-ITX is where it’s at.
 The downside to mini-ITX cases is that they can often be a royal pain in the the butt to build into.
 Not so with Thermaltake’s Core V1.

 The case by default is a horizontal-layout, meaning that the motherboard lays flat and the GPU stands upright.
 This is nice since it puts less stress on the PCIe port.
 This is only “by default” because the case has four symmetrical removable panels.
 That means one side can easily become the bottom, and you can choose where to put the window.
 That’s pretty neat.

 In terms of size, the V1 is small enough to fit on a desk, but big enough to accommodate a 10-inch (255mm) video card in the “inner chassis,” though there’s a cutout that allows for another 1.2 inches of length.

 Under the motherboard tray, you’ll find the drive cage and PSU compartment.
 I like these dual-chamber designs, especially in small cases, as they provide a place to stash cabling.

-At $48 the Core V1 is a good inexpensive case that’ll let you show off your build.
+With a miniature price tag, the Core V1 is a good inexpensive case that’ll let you show off your build.

 A note on affiliates: some of our stories, like this one, include affiliate links to stores like Amazon.
 These online stores share a small amount of revenue with us if you buy something through one of these links, which helps support our work evaluating PC components.